hardik1533/HX7/README.md

 # HX7 — Legacy & Empire of Supercars 🏎️🔥

-HX7 is a high-end automotive showcase web experience built to celebrate **legendary legacy cars** and **modern hypercar empires**.
+HX7 is a cinematic, motion-driven supercar showcase built to celebrate **automotive legends** and **modern hypercar empires**.
-The project blends **cinematic visuals, smooth motion, and bold typography** to deliver a premium, next-gen car culture platform.
+The project blends **bold typography, smooth animations, and luxury UI design** inspired by brands like BMW M, AMG, Bugatti, and Ferrari.

 > _Legacy builders.
 Empire rulers._